High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Idealized numerical experiments

 \subsection{Preservation of hydrostatic equilibrium}

-In order to check numerically the preservation of the hydrostatic equilibrium, or {\cal C}-property, that was discussed in Section \ref{sec:numerical}, we consider the classical lake-at-rest benchmark.
-A rectangular basin is considered with horizontal dimensions $\SI{2}{\meter} \times \SI{1}{\meter}$ and constant free-surface height value of $\SI{1}{\meter}$.
-The bathymetry profile is given by the non-smooth function
+In order to check numerically the preservation of the hydrostatic equilibrium, or {\cal C}-property, that has been discussed in Section \ref{sec:numerical}, we consider the classical lake-at-rest benchmark.
+A rectangular basin is considered with horizontal dimensions $\SI{2}{\meter} \times \SI{1}{\meter}$ and constant free-surface elevation value of $\SI{1}{\meter}$.
+We consider two bathymetry profiles.
+The first one is completely submerged and it is given by the discontinuous function

 with